 Incline Village on Lake Tahoe's north shore is a mere 35 miles southwest of Reno.
-Even the drive this part of the lake is outstanding, but if you want to explore further, read my article with directions for driving around Lake Tahoe and other information and facts about this High Sierra scenic wonder and playground.
+Even the drive this part of the lake is outstanding, but if you want to explore further, read up on directions for driving around Lake Tahoe and other information and facts about this High Sierra scenic wonder and playground.
 Be prepared to share the road with lots of other drivers if you opt for the circumnavigation; the Lake Tahoe Basin gets plenty of visitors on holiday weekends.

 Lake Tahoe Nevada State Park and Beaches

 Lake Tahoe Nevada State Park offers two distinct experiences on the east side of Lake Tahoe, just south of Incline Village.
 Spooner Backcountry in Lake Tahoe Nevada State Park is the place to go for both hiking and mountain biking.
 Some trails lead to spectacular views of the Lake Tahoe Basin.
 For a place to take the family for a day on the beach at Lake Tahoe, you can't beat Sand Harbor in Lake Tahoe Nevada State Park.